Darlington: Tornado and the brick train

 Starting in 1993, rail enthusiast group A1 Steam Locomotive Trust worked on building an all-new steam locomotive, the first to be constructed since the 1960s.
 It was intended to be the 50th member of the long withdrawn LNER Peppercorn Class A1 engine, called Tornado and numbered 60163, from scratch in the 1853 former Stockton and Darlington Railway Carriage Works at Hopetown.
 Many of the original fleet had been built at Darlington locomotive works in the late 1940s.
 Tornado was completed in January 2008.

 To commemorate the town's contribution to the railways, David Mach's 1997 work Train is located alongside the A66, close to the original Stockton–Darlington railway.
 It is a life-size brick sculpture of a steaming locomotive emerging from a tunnel, made from 185,000 Accrington Nori bricks.
 The work had a budget of £760,000.

 21st century

 In 2001, Darlington became the first place in England to allow same-sex civil ceremonies and as of 2022, it hosts an annual Gay Pride Festival at venues across the town.
 A 2005 Darlington Borough Council project to pedestrianise areas of the town centre, this included some Victorian features along High Row.
-In August 2008, a fire, which nobody was killed in the blaze, caused damage and weeks of closure until the damage fixed for several shops (including Woolworths).
-The King's Head Hotel was also affected with damage to the roof and 100 bedrooms, the hotal was able to reopen in 2012.
+In August 2008, a fire, in which nobody was killed, caused damage and weeks of closure until the damage was fixed for several shops (including Woolworths).
+The King's Head Hotel was also affected with damage to the roof and 100 bedrooms, the hotel was able to reopen in 2012.